 The issuer receives this information through VROL and passes it back along to the customer, who is able to recognize the transaction with the additional context provided.
 They withdraw their dispute, no chargebacks happen, the merchant keeps their money, and everybody is happy with the outcome.

-VMPI and True Fraud
+VMPI and true fraud

 If, at step six, the cardholder says that they still don’t recognize the transaction and wish to proceed with the dispute, a real time fraud notification can be pushed to the merchant.
 The merchant may opt to reverse the transaction themselves at that point, and can use the information provided to analyze and improve their fraud mitigation efforts.

 We would advise any merchant struggling with chargebacks to enroll in VMPI.
 This can be done directly through Visa, but their onboarding process can be slow—especially for smaller merchants.
 For this reason, many merchants choose to enroll through a certified VMPI Facilitator (like Chargeback Gurus).
-A qualified facilitator can integrate, test, and train you to use VMPI much more quickly than Visa alone.
+A qualified facilitator can integrate, test, and train you to use the system much more quickly than Visa alone.

-Many VMPI responses can be automated, but it’s very important to have as much continuous human monitoring as possible so that you can respond in time to stop chargebacks from happening.
 If you haven’t signed up for VMPI yet, it’s time to get on it!
 For merchants who have questions or need assistance, the Gurus are always here to help.